Physician Assistant Studies Admission Criteria

 - Human Physiology

-- Healthcare experience.
-Applicants must complete 500-plus hours of significant volunteer and/or work and/or observational experience in a health care environment.
-This experience must be hands on patient care activities.
-This information should be documented on the graduate application.
-A minimum of 500 hours must be completed by the time of application.
+7. Healthcare experience.
+Applicants must complete a minimum of 500 hours of significant volunteer and/or work and/or observational experience in a health care environment by the time of application.
+It is highly encouraged that this experience be hands on patient care activities.

 - Students whose first language is not English should be able to speak and write in fluent English and submit the following materials: